TKuehlwein/chess_pm/README.md

 # chess_pm
-Study on pm and wm with the help of chess puzlles
+Study on pm and wm with the help of chess puzzles